-The Accredited Investment Fiduciary® (AIF®) designation is the mark of commitment to a standard of investment fiduciary excellence.
-Those who earn the AIF mark successfully complete a specialized program on investment fiduciary standards of care and subsequently passed a comprehensive examination.
-AIF designees demonstrate a thorough understanding of fi360's Prudent Practices for investment advisors and stewards.
+This designation is the mark of our commitment to a standard of investment fiduciary excellence.
+The AIF mark is awarded to individuals that successfully complete a specialized program on investment fiduciary standards and then pass a comprehensive examination.
+AIF designees demonstrate a thorough understanding of the prudent practices recommended for investment advisers and stewards.

-This designation requires comprehensive knowledge in all areas of financial planning.
-This includes: insurance planning, risk management, employee benefits planning, investment planning, income tax planning, retirement planning, and estate planning.
-Candidates for the CFP® designation must complete educational requirements necessary to sit for the CFP® exam, which covers over 100 topics on integrated financial planning.
-In addition to passing the exam, certificants must also complete 3 years of qualifying work experience, complete ongoing continuing education, and adhere to the CFP® Board’s Code of Ethics.
+This designation indicates that our advisers have comprehensive knowledge in all areas of financial planning, including insurance, risk management, employee benefits, investments, income tax, retirement, and estate planning.
+CFP® candidates must complete a number of educational requirements before sitting for the CFP® comprehensive exam, which covers more than 100 topics on integrated financial planning.
+After passing the exam, designees must complete three years of qualifying work experience, complete ongoing education courses, and adhere to the CFP Board’s Code of Ethics.

 Certified Public Accountant (CPA)

 The CPA designation represents a broad study of business, especially related to attestation.
-The CPA certificant has an understanding of financial statements, tax, law, and many other business acumen.
-CPA certificants have successfully completed the Uniform CPA exam, which requires 150 semester hours of qualifying education, and two years of public accounting experience.
+CPAs have a thorough understanding of financial statements, taxes, law, and numerous other facets of business.
+Designees have successfully completed the Uniform CPA exam, which requires 150 semester hours of qualifying education and two years of public accounting experience.

 Chartered Financial Analyst (CFA®)

-The CFA program is a self-study, graduate-level program for investment professionals.
-The requirements to earn this designation include passing three difficult exams requiring extensive knowledge in accounting, economics, security analysis, and portfolio management.
-For each test, candidates must commit to approximately 250 hours of reading in preparation.
+The CFA® program is a self-study, graduate-level program for investment professionals.
+Designees must pass three difficult exams covering accounting, economics, security analysis, and portfolio management—each requiring about 250 hours of reading preparation time.